juvie3/CapitalTwo2/README.md

 4. Make sure the SQLite3 database connection URL is in the **.env** file

-5. This starter organizes all tables inside the `flask_schema` schema, defined by the `SCHEMA` environment variable.
-Replace the value for `SCHEMA` with a unique name, **making sure you use the snake_case convention**.

-6. Get into your pipenv, migrate your database, seed your database, and run your Flask app:
+5. Get into your pipenv, migrate your database, seed your database, and run your Flask app:

    ```bash
    pipenv shell